 There’s something really important that I want you to get from all of this: This isn’t a chore.
 This isn’t homework.
 Pulling a card a day should be fun.

 You could do this activity when you sit down to have your morning tea or coffee, or when you're laying in bed in the morning, just being quiet before you spring into action.
 It's this tiny little ritual that begins your day from a beautiful place.

 A place of creation.
 A place of receiving.
 A place of wonder.
 Sounds good, right?

-If you’re keen to learn more ways to integrate Tarot into your everyday life, you’ll find lots of information, spreads and rituals in my book Everyday Tarot: Unlock Your Inner Wisdom and Manifest Your Future.
+If you're keen to learn more ways to integrate Tarot into your everyday life, you'll find lots of information, spreads and rituals in my book Intuitive Tarot: 31 Days to Learn to Read Tarot Cards and Develop Your Intuition.